What Information Should I Include from My Performance Evaluations in My Civilian Resume?

 Unless the employer’s hiring representative has a military background, he or she is likely unable to understand your military occupation, duties, competencies, and performances due to the military jargon and acronyms.
 Honestly, even members in different branches of the military struggle to understand each other’s languages.

 To increase your chances of snagging an interview, the best thing you can do is make your civilian resume relatable and easy to understand.
 Make your resume speak to your potential employer’s hiring representative.
-Because Empire Resume cares about your transition from the military into the civilian workforce, take a walk with us as we explore the information you can use from your performance evaluations to get your civilian resume squared away.
+Take a walk with us as we explore the information you can use from your performance evaluations to get your civilian resume squared away.